 For the keto dough:

 - Whip up a batch of my Crazy Keto Dough.
 Allow dough to rest for 10 minutes while you prep the rest (and up to 5 days in the fridge).

 For the cheeseburger pockets:

-Assemble cheeseburger pockets by adding a layer of cheese, followed by ground beef, pickles and more cheese.
-Press 3/4 of the edges together and fill up with more ground beef (we like them nice and plump).
+- Assemble cheeseburger pockets by adding a layer of cheese, followed by ground beef, pickles and more cheese.
+Press 3/4 of the edges together and fill up with more ground beef (I like them nice and plump).
 Fold or press edges down with a fork.

 - Place cheeseburger pockets in prepared tray, brush with egg wash, sprinkle with sesame seeds (optional) and bake for 20-25 minutes, until golden all over.

 - These guys are best served warm and straight from the oven, but they also do re-warm quite well